GrenderG/Libcense-1.0/README.md

 Libcense 1.0 allows to:
   - Use this software and derivatives for commercial purposes.
   - If you use this software as a library, distribute the entire work where you are using it under any kind of license.
+  - Copy this software.*
+  - Study this software.*
   - Modify this software.*
   - Distribute this software.*
-  - Use this software and modify it in private.

 (*) See section 3.
 Conditions.